The Warning short story by Jill Smith ©Jan2020

 Dad also had two part-time jobs.
 He asked me to go with him sometimes.
 I was always fascinated by the Aladdin’s cave behind the single shop front door of the first.
 It was an office building until dad turned on the lights it was foreboding, dark and full of ominous shadows.
 When illuminated the small reception desk barely concealed a row of desks along the right-hand side of the narrow building, on the left were a few small office spaces, with large doors and big desks.
 I would sweep with a big broom dad gave me while he emptied the bins.
 We weren’t allowed to move anything on the desks.
 I had to wait while dad cleaned the small kitchen and toilet.
 To me, it smelt kind of musty.
 It was an old building in an old street.
 The broom was really big and being small for my age it was a bit difficult to manage, but, I wanted to do a good job for dad, so I pushed all the dirt into one spot and carefully pushed the result onto the hearth broom pan.
 Then I’d wait in the reception on the uncomfortable wooden chair till dad finished.
 Soon he’d shout a cheery, ‘All done.’

 We’d jump in the old Holden, I’d slide in beside dad on the bench seat and we’d take a short trip to the next, much more impressive corner building, just off the main street of the town.
 It was the Town Library.
 Again I would sweep and dad then got out a huge and very noisy floor polishing machine.
 The brown linoleum floor was sparkling by the time we left.
 The best part for me was that I had a really good chance to check out all the books in the children’s section.
 I’d also walk up and down the aisles looking at the hundreds of titles and the sections they were in.
 Dad was a big reader and I asked him what he liked to read the most.
 There was always a pile of books stacked beside dads chair in the lounge and he exchanged them at the Library every week.
 ‘I’ve read nearly all the books in this section, so now I’m reading the reference books.’
-I was always amazed how dad could read till late, mum complained about that, yet get up bright and early for work next day.
+I was always amazed at how dad could read till late, mum complained about that, yet get up bright and early for work the next day.

 Short Story by Jill Smith©Sep2012